 V. Payment Options

-You have five methods to pay your monthly electric bill.
-You can pay in person at the office in Red Lake Falls; you can mail your payment; you can sign up for our auto pay service, which will withdraw your monthly balance on the 25th of the month from your checking or savings account; you can use the 24 hour drive-up drop box at our headquarters in Red Lake Falls; online at Paymentus you can arrange to have a payment made using a debit card, credit card or e-check on the day of your choosing with a small service fee; or online at Bill4U or you can arrange to have your payment automatically drawn from your checking or savings account on the date of your choosing.
+You have six methods to pay your monthly electric bill.
+You can pay in person at the office in Red Lake Falls; you can mail your payment; you can sign up for our auto pay service, which will withdraw your monthly balance on the 25th of the month from your checking or savings account; you can use the 24 hour drive-up drop box at our headquarters in Red Lake Falls; online at Paymentus you can arrange to have a payment made using a debit card, credit card or e-check on the day of your choosing with a small service fee; or online at Bill4U you can arrange to have your payment automatically drawn from your checking or savings account on the date of your choosing free of charge.
 The latter is the most convenient.

 VI.
 Power Outages